jakeiser/jakeiser.github.io/_posts/2012-10-12-quote-of-the-day-dio-chrysostom-alexander-32-18.md

 permalink: quote-of-the-day-dio-chrysostom-alexander-32-18
 ---

-χρηστοῦ μέν ἐστιν ἡγεμόνος συγγνώμη, φιλοσόφου δὲ κακοῦ μὴ πικρὸν εἶναι (Dio Chrysostom, *Alex.* 32.18).

-“Clemency is the mark of a good ruler, but lack of severity is the mark of a bad philosopher.”
+“Clemency is the mark of a good ruler, but lack of severity is the mark of a bad philosopher” (Dio Chrysostom, *Alexander* 32.18)

 Sorry, Plato.
 If Dio is right, either a good king will be a bad philosopher or a bad king will be a good philosopher.